Mining Case Study: Using LiDAR to Create 3D Models

 Industry: Mining

-Application: 3D As-Built for planning and engineering
+Application: As-built digital twin for planning and engineering

 Technology Used: Ground-based LiDAR using various Leica 3D scanners and numerous CAD modeling software packages